syncfusion-content/xamarin-docs/Xamarin/Calendar/Display-Modes.md

 [How to customize the month cell border lines of SfCalendar?] (https://www.syncfusion.com/kb/8595/how-to-customize-the-month-cell-border-lines-of-sfcalendar)
 [How to restrict the year view move while tapping calendar’s month header?] (https://www.syncfusion.com/kb/8607/how-to-restrict-the-year-view-move-while-tapping-calendars-month-header)
 [How to change the selection shape of calendar’s date cell selection?] (https://www.syncfusion.com/kb/8610/how-to-change-the-selection-shape-of-calendars-date-cell-selection)
+[How to customize the selected month cell in Xamarin.Forms Calendar (SfCalendar)] (https://www.syncfusion.com/kb/11202/how-to-customize-the-selected-month-cell-in-xamarin-forms-calendar-sfcalendar)